StudioJakeMedia

 Articles

-Jacob Airey is an author, nerd writer, vidcast host, movie reviewer, and pop culture critic.
-He started this website in 2012 where he covers a vast variety of topics including anime, film, music, TV, and faith.
-He also hosts StudioJake on YouTube where he reviews film, television, anime, books, music, and more!
+Jacob Airey is an author, nerd, movie reviewer, and pop culture critic.
+He started this website in 2012 and covers a wide variety of topics, including film, TV, anime, and faith.
+He also hosts the YouTube videocast StudioJake.

 Vote!